LeChatP/RootAsRole/README.md

 ## Capable Tool

 Since V2.0 of RootAsRole, we created a new tool that permits to retrieve capabilities asked by a program or a service.
-This tool is just showing capabilities asked by the program.
 This can be very important when a user wants to configure the sr tool in order to inject the capabilities requested by a program.
 Please note that you should pay attention to the output of the tool, especially with regards the cap_sys_admin capability.
 In most cases, programs don't need this capability but we show it because this what Linux kernel returns to the capable tool.

 For more details please see [Here](https://github.com/SamerW/RootAsRole/tree/master/ebpf)